GCCRC-dev/VelloziaMicrobiome/README.md

 ## Citation

-   If you use the data or scripts from this repository, please cite our paper:
+   If you use the data or scripts from this repository, please cite our paper (**Publication under review**):

  ```

    Pinto et al. (2025).
-Seasonal bacterial profiles of Vellozia with distinct drought adaptations in the megadiverse campos rupestres.
+Seasonal bacterial profiles of *Vellozia* with distinct drought adaptations in the megadiverse campos rupestres.
 Scientific Data.
  ```

 For questions or issues, please open an issue in this repository or contact Otavio Pinto at [otaviohenriquebp9@gmail.com].